AlessioMongelluzzo/PowerEnJoy/rasd/chapter1/Chapter1.md

 The goals of the PowerEnJoy software are the following:

-1. Make the access to the service and its use simple and efficient.
-2. Users can register to the system.
+1. A person can register to the system.
-3. Users can log into the system.
+2. A person can log into the system.
-4. Users can find available cars around them.
+3. Users can find available cars around them.
-5. Users can find available cars near a specified position.
+4. Users can find available cars near a specified position.
-6. Users can reserve a car.
+5. Users can reserve a car.
-7. Users can get into the reserved car.
+6. Users can get into the reserved car.
-8. Users can use the reserved car.
+7. Users can use the reserved car.
-9. Users can pay for the car-sharing service.
+8. Users can pay for the car-sharing service.
-10. Users can check the current fare while in the car.
+9. Users can check the current fare while in the car.
-11. Parked cars are automatically locked.
+10. Parked cars are automatically locked.
-12. Discounts are applied to the fare of users who have a virtuous behaviour.
+11. Discounts are applied to the fare of users who have a virtuous behaviour.
-13. Users can choose a money saving option.
+12. Users can choose a money saving option.
-14. A user who can't pay will be banned.
+13. A user who can't pay will be banned.

 ### Definitions, acronyms, and abbreviations